ForgottenGlory/Dungeons-Deviousness/README.md

 1. Launch BodySlide from MO2.
 2. Click on the magnifying glass icon near the top of the BodySlide Window and select "Choose Groups..."
-3. Put a check into ALL of the checkboxes in the list that appears and click OK.
+3. Put a check into ALL of the checkboxes EXCEPT "CBBE" in the list that appears and click OK.
 4. From the Preset dropdown, select your preferred preset.
 I've included a couple of extras on top of the default CBBE ones, or you can make your own.
 5. Make sure that the "Build Morphs" checkbox is checked at the bottom of the BodySlide window.
 6. Click "Batch Build..." and then Build on the window that appears.
 It may take a minute or two for the next window to load.
 7. You'll now be presented with a TON of options.
 For the very first option, select SE 3BBB Body Amazing.
 After that, follow this priority list to select the correct options.
    1. SGSE or MDSE
-   3. 3BA or C3BBB
+   2. 3BA or C3BBB
-   4. CBBE UUNP
+   3. CBBE UUNP
-   5. CBBE [SMP]
+   4. CBBE [SMP]
-   6. CBBE Frankly HD
+   5. CBBE Frankly HD
-   7. After that, if none of the above options are listed as an option for the outfit, just pick whatever you want.
+   6. After that, if none of the above options are listed as an option for the outfit, just pick whatever you want.
 Usually it's either Physics/SMP or not Physics/SMP.

 ## Launching Dungeons & Deviousness
 The hard part is now over.
 Carry on, the end is in sight!